A controversial bill passes in committee, paving the way for a vote in the Upper House

 Some wear work attire or school uniforms.
 Others have T-shirts, bandanas, or posters with spirited slogans like “No war!
-No Abe!” – a message to Prime Minister Shinzo Abe – who has grown increasingly unpopular in recent months for doggedly pushing the controversial security bills through the Japanese parliament.
+No Abe!” – a message to the Prime Minister, who has grown increasingly unpopular in recent months for doggedly pushing the controversial security bills through parliament.

 Abe’s face appears on posters with a Hitler-style mustache and Nazi swastika drawn on his forehead.
 The symbolism is clear.
 Some of these demonstrators view their Prime Minister as a dictator.

 Kazuo Shii, chairman of the Japanese Communist Party and Abe’s political opponent, used a loudspeaker to rev up the crowd on Monday evening.

 “We fight, fight and fight through it!
 And abolish these unconstitutional security bills,” Shii shouted as the crowd cheered.

 Hidenori Shida, a 65-year old IT engineer, said he’s frightened by the idea that a Japanese bullet might someday kill someone overseas.

 “Japan is a country which pledged not to fight a war again,” he said.
 “We have killed no one in the (past) 70 years.
 This bill is unforgivable.”